NCC building class

 View of a NCC Class 9 hospital

-What is NCC Class 10 building?
+What is an NCC Class 10 building?

-Definition: a class 10 building is a non-habitable building such as a structure like an antenna, fence or pool.
+Definition: a class 10 building is a non-habitable building, such as a structure like an antenna, fence or pool.

 small shed with no commercial purposes.

-Class 10b building – is a structure in an allotment where the building is located in such as fence, mast, antenna,
+Class 10b building – is a structure in an allotment where the building is located in such as a fence, mast, antenna,

-Class 10c building – is a private bushfire shelter that is not attached to the class 1 building.
+Class 10c building – is a private bushfire shelter that is not attached to the Class 1 building.

 Useful information

-• A private garage is associated with a class 1 building.
+• A private garage is associated with a Class 1 building.
 Garages that are associated with other types of buildings can also be deemed as a private garage (class 10a) if the garage doesn’t provide space for more than 3 vehicles.

 NCC Class 10 shed building